caspercommunityio/blockchain-authenticator-app/README.md

 - Setup the passphrase used to store the secret codes
 - Click on "Blockchain Sync." menu item
 - Select the "Parameters" and define the correct named key
-- Click on the "Wallet" menu item, it will select the current public key associated to the casper signer.
+- Click on the "Wallet" menu item, it will select the current public key associated with the casper signer.
 If it's not the correct one, select it in the casper signer and click again on the "wallet" menu item.

-Note : If you use this procedure, the secret codes not sync. with the blockchain will be lost.
+Note : If you use this procedure, the secret codes do not sync. with the blockchain will be lost.

 ### What the colors mean